Bayesian Optimization for Function-Valued Responses under Min-Max Criteria: Introduction

 The contributions of this work are threefold.
-First, we propose Min–Max Functional Bayesian Optimization (MM-FBO), a new formulation of functional BO that directly targets the minimization of the maximum error across the functional domain, distinguishing it from prior approaches that rely on integrated error criteria.
-Second, we develop a methodology that combines FPCA with Gaussian process surrogates to represent and model functional responses efficiently, enabling the construction of an acquisition function that balances worst case exploitation with integrated exploration.
-Third, we provide two theoretical guarantees: a discretization error bound for the worst case objective and a consistency result showing that, as the surrogate becomes accurate and uncertainty vanishes, the acquisition converges to the true min-max objective.
+First, we propose Min–Max Functional Bayesian Optimization (MM-FBO), a new formulation of functional BO that directly targets the minimization of the maximum squared deviation across the functional domain, distinguishing it from prior approaches that rely on integrated deviation criteria.
+Second, we develop a methodology that represents functional responses through a Mercer based expansion and models the resulting coefficient processes using Gaussian process surrogates, enabling the construction of an acquisition function that balances worst case exploitation with integrated exploration.
+Third, we provide a comprehensive theoretical foundation including bounds on truncation error, the distributional structure of the squared deviation, exact posterior reconstruction, a discretization bound for the worst case objective, and a consistency result showing that, as the surrogate becomes accurate and uncertainty vanishes, the acquisition converges to the true min-max objective.
 We then validate MM-FBO through extensive experiments on synthetic benchmarks and physics inspired case studies, demonstrating its value for BO when outputs are inherently functional rather than scalar.

 We ground MM-FBO in two physics inspired studies that have function valued responses.
 First, in electromagnetics we design periodic metasurfaces that shape a scattering spectrum over a dense grid of wavelengths.
 Each candidate design is parameterized by a small set of geometric coefficients that define a supercell and the performance is the maximum squared deviation from a target spectrum across the wavelength range.
 This setting reflects common practice in metasurface design where spectra encode rich physical behavior and where dimensionality reduction and manifold ideas are natural tools \citep{Yu2014,Kildishev2013,Chen2020Dispersion, kiarashinejad2020deep, zandehshahvar2022manifold}.
 Second, in materials processing we study vapor phase infiltration for polymer to inorganic hybrids, a process whose outcome is naturally represented as a function of time or dose.
 We connect this study to BO of functional outputs in inverse problems \citep{Huang2021Bayesian} and to core references that formalize the chemistry and process mechanisms of vapor phase infiltration and sequential infiltration synthesis \citep{LengLosego2017,Waldman2019,Cara2021,ren2021reaction}.